Jaiparmar940/CS372-final-project-v2/README.md

 This parameterized design allows systematic exploration of reward shaping effects, which is critical for understanding how different RL algorithms respond to reward design.

 ### Multiple RL Paradigms
-We compare four different RL approaches to understand their relative strengths:
+We compare two different RL approaches to understand their relative strengths:
-- **Tabular Q-Learning**: Baseline for understanding basic RL concepts on a simple environment
 - **DQN**: Value-based deep RL with experience replay for sample efficiency
-- **REINFORCE**: Policy gradient method that directly optimizes policy
 - **A2C**: Actor-critic combines policy gradients with value function estimation

 This comparison demonstrates how different algorithmic choices affect learning dynamics and final performance.